 The Board recognises the importance of both financial and non-financial controls and has reviewed the Group's control environment and any related shortfalls during the year.
-Since the Group was established, the Directors are satisfied that, given the current size and activities of the Group, adequate internal controls have been implemented.
+The Directors are satisfied that, given the current size and activities of the Group, adequate internal controls have been implemented.